-The pandemic may have shut down travel for a spell, but the world’s busiest airports have used the time productively, adding amenities and sanitation measures, while upgrading the overall departure/arrival experience.
+The pandemic may have shut down travel for a spell in 2020 and 2021, but the world’s busiest airports used the time productively, adding amenities and sanitation measures, while upgrading the overall departure/arrival experience.
 Airport designers have looked at the practical — touchscreens, ticketing kiosks, self-check baggage, Plexiglas screens — and the experiential, improving public spaces with artwork and introducing passenger-focused amenities like nap pods, indoor gardens, and pet-relief areas.
 And if the Fentress Global Challenge is to be believed, the airports of the future will have everything from hyperloops and floating runways to futuristic-style aero cities.
 For now, here are some of the changes already introduced and some that are coming to an airport near you very soon.

 Related: 30 Air Travel Perks We Miss